JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/lyapunovs.md

   237.226 μs (45 allocations: 4.27 KiB)
 ```

-Here is an example of plotting the exponents of the Henon map for various parameters:
+Here is an example of plotting the exponents of the Hénon map for various parameters:
 ```@example MAIN
-using DynamicalSystems, PyPlot
+using DynamicalSystems, CairoMakie

 he = Systems.henon()
 as = 0.8:0.005:1.225; λs = zeros(length(as), 2)